Bonk's Adventure: Development

-The character of Bonk, known in Japan as PC-Genjin (PC原人, in English: PC-Caveman) was created by Kobuta Aoki, and first appeared in comics created for the magazine Gekkan PC-Engine, in order to promote the console in Japan.
+The character of Bonk, known in Japan as PC-Genjin (PC原人, in English: PC-Caveman), was created by Kobuta Aoki and first appeared in comics created for the magazine Gekkan PC-Engine, in order to promote the console in Japan.
 In Japanese, PC-Genjin sounds like PC-Engine, and the PC stands for Pithecanthropus Computerus, a pun on Pithecanthropus erectus.
 It is generally called PC-Kid in English, as he was meant to be NEC's mascot at the time.
 Later, when the game was ported (or given different versions) for other platforms, it was renamed accordingly, like FC-Kid (after Family Computer, the original Japanese name for the NES, and the FC stood for Freakthoropus Computerus), GB-Kid (after the Game Boy), or the more generic name BC-Kid in some other versions, including Amiga.
 In North America, this was scrapped, as the game name is always Bonk's Adventure or something similar.

 Reception

-Entertainment Weekly picked the game as the #3 greatest game available in 1991, saying: "Cute, cartoony, and highly imaginative, this is one of the rare games that’s as much fun to watch as it is to play."
+Entertainment Weekly picked the game as the #3 greatest game available in 1991, saying that it is much fun to watch and play at the same time.
 In 1997 Electronic Gaming Monthly editors ranked the TurboGrafx-16 version as number 85 on their "100 Best Games of All Time", citing its imaginative level designs and hilarious player character.

 Computer and Video Games reviewed BC Kid for the Amiga and scored it 93% in 1992.
 Tim Boone praised the original PC Kid for the PC Engine as being among his "all-time fave console games" and said the Amiga port was a faithful conversion, but with a different title.
 While praising the original PC Engine version, however, the review criticized the American TurboGrafx-16 version for being titled Bonk, which is an inappropriate slang in British English.

+The game sold 350,000 copies.